 - Funeral and medical bills and other valuable damages in the event of wrongful death.

-California requires every rideshare company in the state to carry $1 million of liability and uninsured motorist insurance coverage, and it’s triggered as soon as a driver who is on call accepts a passenger.
+California requires every rideshare company in the state to carry $1 million of liability and uninsured motorist insurance coverage.
+All drivers are also subject to a background check.
+Rideshare accident injury insurance goes into effect as soon as a driver who is on call accepts a passenger.
 It remains in effect until such time as the passenger is picked up and dropped off at their destination.

 After the ride ends, $50,000 per person and $100,000 per occurrence coverage remains if the driver stays on call.
-It’s only when a driver is signed out and off duty that coverage reverts back to his or her personal insurance.
+Coverage reverts back to to the driver’s personal insurance when he or she is off duty.